Difference Between Licensing and Franchising

 What is Licensing?

-To understand Licensing, let us take the example of Walt Disney.
-It is the registered owner of cartoon characters like Mickey Mouse, Donald Duck, etc., these characters are nothing but the outcome of an artist’s imagination which is now popular around the world.
-There are many merchandises which bear these characters on it; like bags, cups, bottles, etc.; now Walt Disney is not the sole manufacturer of this merchandise.
-Hence anyone apart from Walt Disney manufacturing these products enters into an agreement with the former to gain a right to use these characters on its merchandise for some consideration & sell the same.
+To understand licensing, let us take the example of Walt Disney.
+It is the registered owner of cartoon characters like Mickey Mouse, Donald Duck, etc. These characters are nothing but the outcome of an artistās imagination which is now popular worldwide.
+Many merchandises bear these characteristics, like bags, cups, bottles, etc.; Walt Disney is not the sole manufacturer of this merchandise.
+Hence, apart from Walt Disney manufacturing these products, anyone agrees with the former to gain a right to use these characters on its merchandise for some consideration and sell the same.
 This kind of arrangement is referred to as licensing.

 What is Franchising?

-Hence putting the above in a tighter perspective, we can define the terms as
+Hence, putting the above in a tighter perspective, we can define the terms as-

 Licensing vs Franchising Infographics